rustasync/team/web-foundations.md

 Our goal is to improve web programming in Rust by:

 - **Bolstering web components**, i.e. assessing the state of foundational crates for web programming (like `http` and `url`), and working to improve it by writing documentation and examples, making API improvements, standardizing interfaces, and in some cases writing whole new crates.
-- **Building** ***Rise***, which is a combination of a modular web framework built on the above components, and extensive documentation on what the components are, how to use them directly, and how they integrate into a framework.
-The name "Rise" refers to "a rising tide lifts all boats", conveying the intent that this work is aimed to improve sharing, compatibility, and improvements across *all* web development and frameworks in Rust.
+- **Building _Tide_**, which is a combination of a modular web framework built on the above components, and extensive documentation on what the components are, how to use them directly, and how they integrate into a framework.
+The name "Tide" refers to "a rising tide lifts all boats", conveying the intent that this work is aimed to improve sharing, compatibility, and improvements across *all* web development and frameworks in Rust.

 ## Roster